 Penal Code 459 PC is the California statute that defines the crime of “burglary.”

-Under this section, a burglary occurs when a person enters any residential or commercial building or room with the intent to commit a felony or a theft once inside.19
+Under this section, a burglary occurs when you enter any residential or commercial building or room with the intent to commit a felony or a theft once inside.19

 California burglary law is divided into first-degree burglary and second-degree burglary.
 First-degree burglary is burglary of a residence.
 Second-degree burglary is the burglary of any other type of structure (including stores and businesses).20